Bollywood horror show: Big stars are losing their shine, experts blame lack of creativity - ExBulletin

 However, none of them were ready to justify the impact of the social media boycott.

-“As word of mouth helps a film, such calls for boycotts also impact collections, especially in today’s environment,” said the head of a film studio.
+Just as word of mouth helps a movie, such boycott calls also impact collections, especially in today’s environment, a film studio executive has said.
 “It’s getting harder and harder to make a movie.
 There’s no indemnity against such a boycott either.
-Most stars take their money and walk away, and it’s up to the studios, who finance the films, that it is up to face the free kick.”
+Most stars take their money and walk away, and it’s up to the studios, who finance the films, that it is up to the free kick.

+Watching a movie in a cinema has become an expensive affair, said a producer, who did not wish to be named.
+PVR just said they have increased the prices for tickets and F&B. For a family of four, a movie now costs between Rs 1,500 and Rs 3,000.
+In a value-conscious market like India, if a viewer thinks the movie is not worth that kind of expense, they are prepared to wait 48 weeks for it to be released on OTT.

-The industry is now pinning its hopes on Ranbir Kapoor’s “Brahmastra” (September 9), Hrithik Roshan’s “Vikram Vedha” (September 30), Akshay Kumar’s “Ram Setu” and Shah Rukh Khan’s “Pathan”.
+The industry is now pinning its hopes on Ranbir Kapoor’s “Brahmstra” (September 9), Hrithik Roshan’s “Vikram Vedha” (September 30), Kumar’s “Ram Setu” and Shah Rukh Khan’s “Pathan”.

 Sources